What's in UK Tap Water? 7 Facts

 2. Limescale is common in tap water from areas with hard water

-Living in an area with hard water can be a headache for many UK residents.
-One of the most frustrating manifestations of hard water is limescale – mineral deposits that form when hard water evaporates.
-Limescale is easily recognizable, often appearing as white or yellowish spots on bathroom fixtures, dishwashers, and other appliances that come into contact with tap water.
+Living in an area with hard water can be a headache for many UK residents (check if you're one of them here).
+One of the most frustrating manifestations of hard water is limescale – mineral deposits that are left behind when hard water evaporates.
+Limescale is easily recognisable, often appearing as white or yellowish crusty patches on bathroom fixtures, dishwashers, and other appliances that come into contact with tap water.

-While limescale itself isn't a health hazard, it can decrease the efficiency of your household appliances and make them harder to clean over time.
-To minimise the buildup of limescale and protect your appliances from damage caused by its formation, invest in a good quality filter for your taps and periodically descale your washing machine using citric acid or vinegar.
+While limescale itself isn't a health hazard, it can cause corrosion of your household appliances and make them harder to clean over time.
+To minimise the buildup of limescale and protect your appliances from damage caused by its formation, invest in a good quality filter for your taps and periodically descale your appliances using citric acid (lemon) or vinegar.
+We've written an article on tap maintenance that includes a discussion about limescale - you can read that here.

 3. Scotland was found to have the best-tasting tap water in the UK

 Drinking water in the UK is among the safest in the world, according to the Drinking Water Inspectorate.
-Their latest figures on public water supplies show that 99.96% meet the drinking water standards set by the UK government, making it one of the best countries for ensuring drinkable water quality.
-This is a testament to improved treatment methods, better management processes and rigorous testing procedures that have been put in place to ensure tap water is suitable for consumption.
+Their latest figures on public water supplies show that 99.97% of samples complied with the high standards set by the UK government, making it one of only six nations in the world with the maximum score possible in the 2022 Environmental Performance Index.

 With these standards being regularly monitored and updated - we can enjoy access to some of Europe's cleanest drinking sources in both rural and urban parts of Britain.